 Era 5.
 1999-2001: Removal of animalics and Mysore sandalwood

-In 1997, the European Union's Council Regulation brought CITES (the same group that had deer musk removed in 1979) rules directly into EU law.
-This strengthened the control over any CITES listed species, or their derivatives, being imported into or moved within the EU.
-This alongside other numerous conservational acts that had been leading up to this, effectively removed animalic and rare resources from mainstream perfumery.
-This meant synthetic alternatives would now be used for notes like ambergris, civet, castorium, and mysore sandalwood.
-In contrast, some popular middle eastern perfumes like Montale and Amouage would keep using natural animalics until 2011.
-Currently the use of any naturally based animalic ingredients are rare, but can still be found within some high-end niche artisanal perfumery.
+In 1997, the European Union's Council Regulation brought CITES rules directly into EU law (the same group that had deer musk removed in 1979).
+This strengthened the control over any CITES-listed species or their derivatives that were being imported or moved within the EU.
+This alongside other numerous conservation acts effectively removed most animalic and rare resources from mainstream perfumery.
+That meant synthetic alternatives would now be used for notes like ambergris, civet, castoreum, and mysore sandalwood.
+As an example to replace the castoreum in Bel Ami, a mixture of styrax, (wood resin) cumin, and birch tar was effectively used.

 1999: YSL Adapts to the PPR-Gucci era

-2001: YSL Kouros Fraicheur is discontinued (With Civet)
+2001: YSL Kouros Fraicheur is discontinued (With civet)

 Era 6.
 2004-2006: Allergen framework introduced with 30 standards